Academics Menu ▾

 Your Master of Education (M.Ed.) degree at work

 If you work in a school district, it will enhance your instructional skills with the potential to advance you to a position as an instructional technology coordinator or instructional technology coach.
 As a business trainer or multimedia specialist, you will find these skills invaluable in meeting sales training, professional development and other corporate learning goals.
 The learning you gain will enable you to research and evaluate new tools, design materials and programs that incorporate them, and assess their effectiveness.

 You must have a 2.5 GPA in your undergraduate degree to be considered for admission.

 This degree aligns with the National Board of Professional Teaching Standards and National Education Technology Standards.
 Teachers currently certified in the enhancing Missouri’s Instructional Networked Teaching (eMINTS) program may apply for up to nine hours of credential learning credit based on their level of certification.

-This course is designed to provide educators and non-educators with a broad understanding and better perspective of current issues that are facing the educational community, i.e. students, teachers, schools, and our nation as a whole.
-The course will focus on a lively discourse and reflection of the many issues currently facing public education, school reform, and teacher education reform, etc. The course will serve as a platform for bridging the gap between goals, principles, theories, philosophies, and methodologies in the educational process and the real world of the classroom and teaching.
-By discussing educational issues, it is hoped to expand and enlighten the practitioner's outlook, thought processes, understanding, and repertoire of knowledge, attitudes, skills, and strategies when faced with those issues.
+This course is designed to provide educators and non-educators with a broad understanding and better perspective of current issues that are faced by educators, trainers, and their learning institutions.
+The course will focus on a lively discourse and reflection related to contemporary topics and issues relevant to the specific student track.
+The course will serve as a platform for bridging the gap between goals, principles, theories, philosophies, and methodologies in the educational/training process and the realities of a variety of learning institutions (classrooms, schools, professional training, etc.) The goal of this process is to expand and enlighten the practitioner's outlook, thought processes, understanding, and repertoire of knowledge, attitudes, skills, and strategies when faced with those issues.

 This course is designed for all emphasis majors in the M.Ed.
 It emphasizes knowledge of various issues and simple statistical procedures used in educational research and program evaluation.
 Equal emphasis is given to qualitative and quantitative techniques.
 Experimental, quasi-experimental and non-experimental designs will be used that include historical, naturalistic study and/or ethnography.
 Processes to determine and use basic statistical data through computations will also be introduced.